 At the 2015 SRMM, the EC was instructed to raise the importance of services in RAASR and to encourage economies to implement unilateral reforms within their services sectors as part of their structural reform action plans.
 The SRMM also called on the Committee to support the initiative to develop an APEC Services Cooperation Framework (ASCF), and to closely collaborate with the Committee on Trade and Investment (CTI), the Group on Services (GoS) and other fora to:

 - conduct dialogues with sectoral regulators, policy makers, and business; and

 - consider developing a joint work program with GoS, which may include producing a set of recommendations for domestic regulation of the services sectors.

-Preparation of the 2016 APEC Economic Policy Report is also underway and will focus on the link between structural reform and services.
-A joint meeting with the Committee on Trade and Investment will be held in the margins of SOM3 in Lima in September to consider a first draft of this report.
+Preparation of the 2016 APEC Economic Policy Report is progressing well and will focus on the link between structural reform and services.
+A joint meeting with the Committee on Trade and Investment was held in the margins of SOM3 in Lima in September to consider a first draft of this report.

 Tools for structural reform

 In 2015, the SRMM requested the EC encourage economies to increase their efforts to promote international regulatory cooperation, and to consider holding a Good Regulatory Practice Conference on the theme of building high-level support for reform (which includes international regulatory cooperation).

 The Committee was also instructed to promote awareness and a wider use of international legal instruments to strengthen the legal infrastructure of APEC economies, as well as encourage member economies to undertake a self-assessment of barriers to competition (including a review of current competition laws and policies).